Willgunter/Discord-Clone/README.md

 - 8/26/2023
     - Got routing to start working: made different routes for the different servers and different routes for the channels within each server.
 Right now it all really displays the same thing so tailoring each link and each set of messages for each server and channel is going to be the next step in the process

+    - Update: trying to use if statements in combination with obtaining current route value in order to display channel links and whatnot (might also have to do something with user-column and main message box as well): I think I found out how to obtain current route value

 ## Resources I used